porterbmoody/balmingilead/content/posts/Book of Mormon Geographical References.md

 Key locations in the Mesoamerican Model:

+### Book of Mormon references:

+The river Sidon is mentioned in Alma 2:15.

+> 15 And it came to pass that the Amlicites came upon the hill Amnihu, which was east of the river Sidon, which ran by the land of Zarahemla, and there they began to make war with the Nephites.

+Proposed locations for the river Sidon:

+- Magdalena River in modern Colombia

-1. The Isthmus of Tehuantepec: Proposed as the narrow neck of land (Alma 22:32).
+The Isthmus of Tehuantepec: Proposed as the narrow neck of land ().
+- Alma 22:32

-2. The Grijalva River: Suggested as the River Sidon (1 Nephi 4:1-2).
+2. The Grijalva River: Suggested as the River Sidon ().
+- 1 Nephi 4:1-2

-3. The Usumacinta River: Proposed as the River Sidon's headwaters (Alma 22:29).
+3. The Usumacinta River: Proposed as the River Sidon's headwaters ().
+- Alma 22:29

-4. The Valley of Guatemala: Suggested as the Valley of Nephi (1 Nephi 2:1-2).
+4. The Valley of Guatemala: Suggested as the Valley of Nephi ().
+- 1 Nephi 2:1-2
+    >

 ## Heartland Model